bartlomiejwereszczynski/car-scanner-csv-reader/README.md

 ## What does it do?

 Well, i needed some way to read data log file exported from Android [Car Scanner app](https://play.google.com/store/apps/details?id=com.ovz.carscanner).
-It loads into your browser file that you want to browse (charts adjust dynamically) and display recorded data.
+It loads your exported CSV file into your browser, parses it, and the allows you to display recorded data (charts adjust dynamically).

 what you can control:
 - which data/column to show